aappddeevv/azure-functionapps-scala.g8/src/main/g8/README.md

 # App

 Your awesome azure functionapp functions.
+It is assumed you have already created your functionapp on azure through the portal or the azure CLI but you need to create the functions using scala.
+There are three "hello" functions defined in this project.
+Two functions run on the jvm and the third runs on node.

 # Background